justinThompson-jp/seJava2/README.md

 Project: Connoisseur

-File management software with focus on adding/removing/searching by metadata tags
+Media management software with focus on adding/removing/searching by metadata tags